gpustack/gpustack/docs/overview.md

 - **Broad Model Support:** From LLMs to diffusion models, audio, embedding, and reranker models.
 - **Scales with Your GPU Inventory:** Easily add more GPUs or nodes to scale up your operations.
 - **Distributed Inference**: Supports both single-node multi-GPU and multi-node inference and serving.
-- **Multiple Inference Backends**: Supports llama-box (llama.cpp) and vLLM as the inference backend.
+- **Multiple Inference Backends**: Supports llama-box (llama.cpp & stable-diffusion.cpp), vox-box and vLLM as the inference backend.
 - **Lightweight Python Package:** Minimal dependencies and operational overhead.
 - **OpenAI-compatible APIs:** Serve APIs that are compatible with OpenAI standards.
 - **User and API key management:** Simplified management of users and API keys.